MyThemeShop Review – A Superb Value WordPress Theme Club!

 Social traffic is consistently growing, and entire websites have popped up feeding almost exclusively off social traffic.
 If you’re looking to build a viral social website, SociallyViral was built for you — the theme boasts a variety of features to skyrocket social shares and also cater to viral traffic.
 That means a website with lots of social buttons, trending post widgets, and, with one eye on monetization, advanced AdSense optimization.

-As well as themes, MyThemeShop also offers 20 WordPress plugins, including 12 premium (at $29 each) and eight free.
+As well as themes, MyThemeShop also offers 22 WordPress plugins, including 18 premium and four free options.

 You can search for plugins in the same way as themes, but, because plugins vary in terms of their capabilities, the plugin product pages are the most important places to look for whatever details you’re after.